Banner Default Image

 Setting clear expectations and boundaries

-Objectives need to be clear and understood by your team alongside, the company and individual purpose.
+Objectives need to be clearly communicated whether personal, strategic or business.
 Employees will feel more motivated if they understand how their works impact their personal growth, team goals and overall company success.

-Providing regular check-ins and feedback on progress, discussing areas they need to work on their professional development will encourage them in their field of work.
+Providing regular check-ins and feedback on progress, and discussing areas they need to work on for professional development will encourage them to succeed in their role.

-It’s not a one size fits all type of thing
+It’s not a one-size-fits-all all type of thing

-A crucial thing to remember is that each individual in your team will require different levels of flexibly, some more than others.
-Everyone will have a different situation, will have different needs, and might enjoy a different work structure, e.g. normal work times or starting and finishing later, or vice versa.
-Others may not mind working extended hours, if it means they can switch off when get home.
-As manager, where possible, try and personalise the workday to best suit the person and their personal needs.
-There are plenty of ways to make compromises that won’t affect your business and instead prioritise your teams’ needs.
+A crucial thing to remember is that each individual in your team will require different levels of flexibility, some more than others.
+They will have different needs, requirements and home-life situations so may enjoy or prefer a different work structure e.g. normal work times or starting and finishing later, or vice versa.
+Others may not mind working extended hours if it means they can switch off when get home.
+As a manager, where possible, you should try to personalise the workday to best suit the person and their needs.
+There are plenty of ways to make compromises that won’t affect your business and instead prioritise the needs of your team.

 Benefits & Perks

-Another way of sustaining a healthy work life balance is offering a range of services that can save your employees time, money, help in alleviating stress, or even help with their professional development.
-If you give back to your employees, they’ll feel valued and therefor driven.
+Another way of sustaining a healthy work-life balance is offering a range of services that can save your employees time and money, help alleviate stress, and support their professional development.
+If you give back to your employees, they’ll feel valued and therefore driven.

 These perks and benefits could come in many forms: